Eric-HSIEH/Python-learning_note/README.md

-# Python3-learning_note
+# Python-learning_note

- Here are my learning notes of Python3.
+ Here are my learning notes of Python.

  The notes here refer to the resource below：